soumya-sadan/clearlyratedtest/README.md

 - Sorts profiles based on:
   1. Highest to lowest star rating, using highest audience rating
   2. Total survey responses, if ratings are the same
-  3. Alphabetical order by first name, if both above are the same)
+  3. Alphabetical order by first name

 - Uses TestNG for report generation